 U.S. Secret Service Jobs

-According to their web site, the U.S. Secret Service employs roughly 3,200 special agents, 1,300 uniformed division officers, and more than 2,000 others in offices around the U.S.
+According to their website, the U.S. Secret Service employs roughly 7,000 special agents, uniformed division officers, and others in offices around the U.S. and abroad.

 Who They’re Hiring

-For current openings, check the Secret Service jobs web page.
+For current openings, check the Secret Service jobs website.
 Some examples of job categories are:

 - Special Agent: If you’ve ever taken a tour of the White House and seen all the serious-looking guys in the black suits with the tiny radios tucked into their ears, those are the government special agents.
 Responsible for protecting individuals, including current and past presidents.
 Special agents must be U.S. citizens who are at least 21 years of age and have completed a four-year degree (or have sufficient relevant work experience), with good eyesight.
 Special agents must carry a firearm, and often have to work long hours in undesirable environments.
 Sometimes they have to travel long distances on short notice, and they may be away from friends and family for a long time.
 They must also be available as needed, which can mean cancellation of family activities with very short notice.
 On the plus side, Special Agents attend an 11-week training program in Glynco, GA followed by 16 weeks of specialized instruction.
 They are usually hired in at least at the GS-5 level (depending on qualifications), and they are also required to obtain a security clearance.